apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 kbcli cluster create redis <clustername>
 ```

-Create a Replication.
+Create a Replication Cluster.

 ```bash
 kbcli cluster create redis --mode replication <clustername>
 ```

-If you only have one node for deploying a Replication, set the `availability-policy` as `true` when creating a Replication.
+If you only have one node for deploying a Replication, set the `availability-policy` as `none` when creating a Replication Cluster.

 ```bash
 kbcli cluster create redis --mode replication --availability-policy none <clustername>